AlbinOdelstav/Apps/README.md

 # Apps
-Here are some android apps that I have created.
-All of them were created with Java.
-All apps that I have published are available at [Google Play](https://play.google.com/store/search?q=frogitecture).
+Here are some native android apps that I have created.
+All apps that I have published are available at [Google Play](https://play.google.com/store/apps/dev?id=8271476251045721361).
+At the moment of this writing the only app that is still alive on Google Play is [Just Flashcards](https://play.google.com/store/apps/details?id=com.hallucind.flashcards), which I am still maintaining and introducing new features to.
+I have also built a [website](https://justflashcards.com/) for the product which I am also maintaining.

 ## Games
 All games were created with a basic game engine that is based on the book Beginning Android Games Development: From Beginner to Pro.